xcherryio/apis/goapi/xdbapi/docs/Context.md

 `func (o *Context) HasAttempt() bool`

 HasAttempt returns a boolean if a field has been set.

+### GetRecoverFromStateExecutionId

+`func (o *Context) GetRecoverFromStateExecutionId() string`

+GetRecoverFromStateExecutionId returns the RecoverFromStateExecutionId field if non-nil, zero value otherwise.

+### GetRecoverFromStateExecutionIdOk

+`func (o *Context) GetRecoverFromStateExecutionIdOk() (*string, bool)`

+GetRecoverFromStateExecutionIdOk returns a tuple with the RecoverFromStateExecutionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRecoverFromStateExecutionId

+`func (o *Context) SetRecoverFromStateExecutionId(v string)`

+SetRecoverFromStateExecutionId sets RecoverFromStateExecutionId field to given value.

+### HasRecoverFromStateExecutionId

+`func (o *Context) HasRecoverFromStateExecutionId() bool`

+HasRecoverFromStateExecutionId returns a boolean if a field has been set.

+### GetRecoverFromApi

+`func (o *Context) GetRecoverFromApi() StateApiType`

+GetRecoverFromApi returns the RecoverFromApi field if non-nil, zero value otherwise.

+### GetRecoverFromApiOk

+`func (o *Context) GetRecoverFromApiOk() (*StateApiType, bool)`

+GetRecoverFromApiOk returns a tuple with the RecoverFromApi field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRecoverFromApi

+`func (o *Context) SetRecoverFromApi(v StateApiType)`

+SetRecoverFromApi sets RecoverFromApi field to given value.

+### HasRecoverFromApi

+`func (o *Context) HasRecoverFromApi() bool`

+HasRecoverFromApi returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)